diku-dk/SysDev/Readme.md

 Now we are missing insertion of labels, input fields and underneath a textarea widget to display the result.

-We could do this by adding labels and Line Edit widgets and place them manualer.
+We could do this by adding labels and Line Edit widgets and place them manually.
 The Grid layout or vertical layouts could help os in order to distribute the widgets evenly over the screen.
 However we will use the [Form Layout](https://doc.qt.io/qt-6/qformlayout.html).